oviano/evershell/README.md

 Persistent remote terminal sessions with native scrollback.
 A single standalone binary, no dependencies.

-An agent runs on your server and hosts shell sessions that survive disconnects.
-When you reconnect, your session is exactly where you left it — the agent tracks output and sends only what changed.
-No full-screen flash, no visual reset.
+An agent runs on your server and hosts shell sessions in pseudo-terminals.
+Sessions survive disconnects — when you reconnect, the agent sends the full current screen state and you're back where you left off.

 The agent is free and open source (MIT).
-The [iOS app](https://apps.apple.com) connects to it.
-Android, macOS, Ubuntu, and Windows clients coming soon.
+An iOS client app is in private beta testing, with Android, macOS, Ubuntu and Windows clients planned.

+## How it works

+The agent runs a terminal emulator (libvtermcpp) on the server side, maintaining a complete model of each session's screen state including scrollback history.

+When a client connects, it receives the full current state and scrollback — rendered natively with pixel-smooth scrolling.
+While attached, the agent computes cell-level diffs of the terminal screen, compresses them with zstd, and streams them over UDP (DTLS-encrypted).
+A separate TCP connection (TLS-encrypted) handles session management, keyboard input, and resize events.

+The client uses speculative local echo (similar to Mosh) — printable keystrokes are rendered immediately before the server confirms them, hiding network latency.

+Sessions continue running while disconnected.
+Reconnecting picks up right where you left off, even if the session produced output in the meantime.

 ## Install